Brittany-Reid/node_code_query/assignment/rest_api/README.md

 });
 ```

-This operation responds to posts requests on the `/api/users` route.
+This operation responds to post requests on the `/api/users` route.
 The second parameter of the call is a function with two parameters.
 The parameter req denotes the _HTTP_ request.
 The data can be read from this object.